FAQs About Liability Coverages

 1. Equine Personal Liability

 The Equine Personal Liability coverage provides financial protection by providing coverage for bodily injury or property damage caused by your personal horse to a third party.
-With the limits available, Equine Personal Liability Coverage is an excellent way to provide protection for your horse owner activities whether showing, trail riding, or simply enjoying your horses in your own backyard.
+Equine Personal Liability Coverage is an excellent way to provide protection for your horse owner activities whether showing, trail riding, or simply enjoying your horses in your own backyard.

-For lease situations, the lessee must take out the policy, but can name the horse owner on it so both parties are covered.
-You cannot take out a policy if you are the one leasing the horse out.
+For lease situations, the lessee must take out the policy, but can name the horse owner so that both parties are covered.
+The owner of the horse cannot be the one to take out the policy if the horse is leased out.

 See the application for the available limits and premiums.
 Policies include coverage for up to five named horses with the option of adding more.